-In July 2015, our board of directors approved a stock repurchase program, authorizing the purchase, at the discretion of the Company s senior executives, of our common stock for an aggregate dollar limit not to exceed \$150 million.
+- (1) In July 2015, our board of directors approved a stock repurchase program (the July 2015 program), authorizing the purchase, at the discretion of the Company s senior executives, of our common stock for an aggregate dollar limit not to exceed \$150 million.
 Subject to the aggregate dollar limit, the currently authorized stock repurchase program does not have an expiration date.
-Repurchases under either program may take place in the open market or in privately negotiated transactions and may be made pursuant to a Rule 10b5-1 plan.
+Repurchases under the program may take place in the open market or in privately negotiated transactions and may be made pursuant to a Rule 10b5-1 plan.
+The shares purchased from September 25, 2016 October 22, 2016 were made under the July 2015 program. - (2) In October 2016, we commenced a modified Dutch auction tender offer to purchase up to 6,000,000 shares at a price not greater than \$16.00 per share and not less than \$13.50 per share.
+In November 2016, we exercised our right to increase the size of the tender offer by up to 2.0% of our outstanding common stock.
+The tender offer period expired on November 15, 2016 and on November 22, 2016, we purchased 6,515,264 shares of our common stock at a per share price of \$16.18, including transaction costs.